 Note: All documentation must post-date the disaster and be directly related to completed repairs of damage to the property resulting from the disaster.

-Certain messages on the DU Underwriting Findings Report will not apply to mortgage loans originated under the disaster-related limited cash-out refinance requirements.
+Certain messages on the DU Underwriting Findings Report will not apply to loans originated under the disaster-related limited cash-out refinance requirements.

 This case is ineligible because the amount of cash taken out of the subject property equity exceeds the limit of 2% of the loan amount or $2,000 for limited cash-out refinances.